PSLmodels/Tax-Cruncher/docs/INPUT_INSTRUCTIONS.md

 How to specify CSV input file
 ------

 To analyze multiple tax filers, the user must specify a csv file with the filers' data.
 Each row of the csv file represents a filer and each column represents a variable.
 The file should not have column headings and must be **comma-delimited** (this is the standard format of CSV files when created in Excel).
+Please note that the **year** must be the **same for all entries**.
 The input file should have 24 columns in the following order:

 1. RECID (ID for tax filer)
 2. year